 The Company's capital stock has been increased conditionally by a maximum of EUR 3,176.4k by issuing a maximum of 3,176,400 new bearer shares of no par value (conditional capital 2013).
 The sole purpose of the conditional capital increase is for the board of management to grant, as authorized by resolution of the shareholder meeting dated 8 August 2013, rights to bearers of stock options under the Stock Option Plan 2013.
 The conditional capital increase will only be implemented to the extent that the bearers of stock options granted under the authorization of the shareholder meeting on 8 August 2013 exercise these stock options and that the Company does not settle the stock options in cash.
 The new shares participate in profit from the beginning of the fiscal year for which no resolution on the appropriation of the accumulated profit has been adopted by the shareholder meeting at the time of their issue.
 The Company's board of management, having obtained the approval of the supervisory board, is authorized to determine the further details of the conditional capital increase unless stock options and shares are to be granted to members of the Company's board of management.
-In that event, the supervisory board will determine the further details of the conditional capital increase to reflect the scope of the capital increase from the conditional capital 2013.
+In that event, the supervisory board will determine the further details of the conditional capital increase.
+The supervisory board is authorized to amend the articles of incorporation and bylaws to reflect the scope of the capital increase from the conditional capital 2013.